-But this man was offering money and food.
-Right now, both would do him a damn lot better than his virginity and morals.
+But, this man was offering money and food.
+Right now, both would do him a hell of a lot better than his virginity and morals.

-Finn drummed his fingers on the tabletop, but not insync with the heavy bass beat filling the club.
-Rather, Finn’s rhythm was one of boredom and annoyance.
+Finn drummed his fingers on the tabletop, but not in sync with the heavy bass bumping in the club.
+Rather, his rhythm was one of boredom and annoyance.
 All these men, acting like fools.
 Or maybe they were acting normal and he was the fool since it seemed he was the only one not having a good time.
-He’d never been into the club scene, even when he was younger, and he sure as shit wasn’t into it now.
+But he’d never been into the club scene, even when he was younger, and he sure as shit wasn’t into it now.

 And he did have to admit, the guys were hot.

-When Eddy first told him about the event, after running through Sparta Security’s building and into his office, his first question to Eddy was, “Why are you looking up shit about porn stars on company computers, on company time?”
+When Eddy first told him about the event, after running through Sparta Security’s building and into his office, his first question to Eddy was, “Why are you looking up crap about porn stars on company computers and on company time?”

 Eddy’s response was, “Company time?
 Shit, any time is porn time.”

 Finn put his attention on the stage.
 The current performer had finished his routine.
 He couldn’t remember the guy’s name, but he did remember seeing a couple of his movies.
-He knew he could ask Eddy and learn the guy’s name, since Eddy was a living encyclopedia of today’s top gay porn stars, but he didn’t care enough to ask.
-He wondered if he could convince Eddy it was time to go and glanced at him.
-With how Eddy’s face was aglow with anticipation and delight, there was no way he’d get Eddy out of here before the last porn star hit the stage.
+He knew he could ask Eddy, since Eddy was a living encyclopedia of today’s top gay porn stars, but he didn’t care enough to ask.
+He wondered if he could convince him it was time to go and glanced at him again.
+With how Eddy’s face was aglow with anticipation and delight, there was no way he’d get him out of here before the last porn star hit the stage.

 A large shower was wheeled onto the stage, tanks on the back and no doors or curtains on the front.
-The stage lights dropped low and a blue tint colored them.
+The stage lights dropped low, a blue tint coloring them.
 Smoke rolled across the stage.
-The music shifted from the high-energy dance songs to a deep, slow, rhythmic beat.
-From the blackness at the back of the stage, a young man walked forward dressed in a thick, white robe.
-His medium-length dark brown hair framed his young face of soft, pretty features.
+The music shifted from the high-energy dance song to a deep, slow, rhythmic beat.
+From the darkness at the back of the stage, a young man walked forward dressed in a thick, white robe.
+His medium-length, dark brown hair framed his young face of soft, pretty features.

-Finn did know his performer.
-Cody Starr.
+Finn did know his performer, Cody Starr.
 Everyone knew him.
 Well, everyone who watched gay porn.
 Cody was in his early twenties and had been making adult movies for the past five years.
-His first movie, Good Boy Going Down, had turned Cody into an adult film sensation.
+His first movie, Good Boy Going Down, had turned him into an adult film sensation.

-Cody seemed as if he was an eternal twink with all-American, boy-next-door look to him.
+He seemed as if he was an eternal twink, an all-American with a boy-next-door look to him.
 His fair skin was smooth and flawless, his body slender with lean muscle.
-His big brown eyes could look so soft and sweet or desperate with lust and desire.
+His big brown eyes could look soft and sweet, or desperate with lust and desire.

-Finn focused on Cody as he grabbed a steel pole to the side of the shower.
-Holding the pole in one hand, Cody let his body fall back, loose and relaxed, as he swung in a full circle.
+Cody grabbed a steel pole to the side of the shower.
+Holding the pole in one hand, he let his body fall back, loose and relaxed, as he swung in a full circle.

 Finn shifted in his chair, his cock starting to swell.
 Damn, Cody hadn’t even taken off his robe yet and the guy was making him hard.
-The evening was suddenly getting more entertaining.
+The evening was starting to get more entertaining.

 Swinging in another circle around the pole, Cody reached with his free hand and pulled the belt loose on his robe.
 It fell open, sliding back on his shoulders.
 With more of Cody’s body revealed, the men in the crowd shouted their approval and called for more.

 Cody hooked one leg around the pole and flung himself back, his arms straight behind him.
 The robe slipped off, showing he wore only tiny white briefs.
-Arching over his hips and ending at the tops of both ass cheeks were his trademark tattoos, six stars on each side—red, orange, yellow, green, blue, purple.
-Even though Finn couldn’t see all of the stars because the briefs hid some of them, he knew from Cody’s movies the stars started smaller near Cody’s groin and got larger as the flowed over his hips.
+Starting at his groin, arching over his hips and ending at the tops of both ass cheeks, were his trademark tattoos, six stars on each hip—red, orange, yellow, green, blue, purple.
+Even though Finn couldn’t see all of the stars because the briefs hid some of them, he knew from Cody’s movies the stars started smaller near Cody’s groin and got larger as they flowed over his hips.

-Cody hooked his thumbs over the top of the briefs, edging them down, showing half of his round ass cheeks.
-The lower the briefs went, the louder the crowd became.
+Snapping forward, Cody caught the pole and gracefully unhooked his leg, spinning toward the shower.
+With a flip of the lever to the left, a flip of the one to the right, water rained down from two showerheads.
+The beat of the music picked up in pace.
+Cody rolled his hips with the rhythm, his ass swinging in the most tantalizing way with the music.
+He hooked his thumbs over the top of the briefs, edging them down, showing half of his round ass cheeks.
+The lower the briefs went, the louder the crowd roared.
 Just when it seemed Cody was going to take them off, with a quick tug, he pulled the briefs back up and into place.
 Collective cries of disappointment filled the club.

 Finn couldn’t take his gaze off him, captivated, hypnotized, by Cody’s movements.
 The muscles in Cody’s back shifted with his dancing.
 Cody spread his legs wide, dropping lower to the stage, bouncing his ass with the beat.
 He hopped up, turning to face the crowd.
 Gripping the edges of the shower, Cody leaned back.
 Water rolled down his chest, coursing over the grooves of his abdomen, wetting the white briefs.

 Cody pulled himself upright, shaking his wet hair from his eyes and sliding his tongue over his lips.
 He took a large step backward, standing under the streams.
-His dark brown hair appeared black with water drenching it.
+With water drenching his dark brown hair, the color was nearly black..
 The briefs became saturated, the thin material turning translucent and showing the outline of Cody’s cock, long and half-hard.

 Finn wet his lips.
-Fuck, but the guy was getting him hot.
-Him and every man in the club.
-That’s something he needed to remind himself of.
+Fuck, the guy was getting him hot…him and every man in the club.
+That’s something he needed to remind himself.
 Cody Starr was an adult performer.
 It was his job to turn people on.